easybuilders/easybuild-tutorial/docs/2025-LUST/1_Intro/1_08_basic_usage.md

 is available, it is happy to pick it up and use it when required.**

-This implies that end users of LUMI can easily install their own small software stack on top of what is provided centrally by the LUMI User Support, for example.
+This implies that end users of LUMI can easily install their own small software stack on top of what is provided centrally by the LUMI User Support Team, for example.
 They can even
 "replace" a central software installation for their purposes if they need to, since the modules tool will load the first module file that matches the request being made (there are some caveats with this, but we